Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 Duck Fat Roast Potatoes Courtesy Of Cooking Gorgeous

-At The Good Food Network, we are concerned mainly about taste and food, but if you did have some health concerns at the back of your mind, duck fat is surprisingly healthy because it is low in saturated fats.
+At The Good Food Network, One thing to note about duck confit is that the fat is surprisingly healthy because it is low in saturated fats.

 We’ve also written a post on how to store duck confit, which may be of interest!